Skip to main content

 What documents will I need to provide?

-Is the €500 fee per person or per household?
+Is this service scoped per person or household?

 What happens if my return is selected for review by Finanças?